jimbojw/corridor/README.md

 # corridor

-JSON/DOM data corridor.
+**`{json}` &rarr; `&lt;html&gt;` &rarr; `{json}`**

-Data binding without the fuss.
+Bi-directional data binding without the fuss.

+## why corridor

+Your data is in JSON, but your users interact with HTML. corridor's singular mission is to shuttle your data between your JSON and your HTML.

+It is a runtime library, not a templating language. corridor runs in the browser, able to transfer your data both ways: from form fields to JSON and back again.

 ## getting corridor

-corridor is just a single js file.
+corridor is a single js file with no dependencies.
+You can get it in either of two ways:

 * from github: grab [corridor.js](https://github.com/jimbojw/corridor/blob/master/src/corridor.js) out of the [corridor repo](https://github.com/jimbojw/corridor)
 * from npm: